xenify-io/litepaper/README.md

 - **100,000 XNF assigned to establish Uniswap V3 liquidity pool:** To empower a robust ecosystem, 100,000 XNF will be set aside to bootstrap protocol-owned liquidity at launch.
 This initiative will allow our community to seamlessly trade XNF right from the start.
 To facilitate this, a majority of the fees generated from day-one participation (including swap fees, native fees, and burn fees) will be utilised to establish an Uniswap V3 liquidity pool at the end of the cycle.

-- **1,500,000 XNF assigned as an exclusive airdrop for swap participants:** To encourage engagement, each chain will have an exclusive airdrop of 1,500,000 XNF for users that perform swaps before the deployment of XNF.
-The airdrop will take place on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days.
+- **1,500,000 XNF assigned as an exclusive airdrop:** To encourage engagement, each chain will have an exclusive airdrop of 1,500,000 XNF before deployment.
+Participants will be able to claim their airdrop on the first day of launch, and will be distributed as locked tokens, gradually unlocking over 730 days.

 Drawing inspiration from Bitcoin, Xenify's distribution model adopts the halving principle.
 As illustrated in the accompanying graph below, following the 7th halving, the rate of Xenify's daily mint allocation stabilises, ensuring a consistent output of 156.25 XNF tokens per day until the maximum supply is reached in month 2461.
 This innovative strategy has been thoughtfully engineered to ensure an equitable supply distribution centred around long-term user participation, highlighting Xenify's unwavering commitment to fostering a balanced ecosystem and an engaged community.